-Lesley has been a DCFBC Board member for almost a year-and-a-half and has been a member of the organization since its inception in 2016.
-She moved to Washington D.C. over ten years ago to attend The George Washington University Law School for a Masters in Law and has enjoyed working in DC since finishing her course work.
-Lesley has enjoyed seeing the city’s food and beverage scene transform over the last 5-7 years.
-In addition, she has loved the opportunity to be part of an organization where individuals can learn about food and wine and also provide charitable support to the surrounding community.
+Lesley Uhr has been a member of the D.C.
+Food & Beverage Collective since its inception in 2016 and became a board member in November of that same year.
+She moved to Washington D.C. to attend The George Washington University Law School for a Masters in Law and has been an attorney with the Federal government since finishing her course work in 2008.
+Lesley first became attracted to the DC restaurant/bar scene through her husband Steve Uhr, who has been in the hospitality industry for over 15 years.
+Lesley enjoys the opportunity to be part of DCFBC because the organization not only allows individuals to learn about food and wine, but also provide charitable support to the local community.
 Prior to moving to the DMV area, Lesley received her Juris Doctorate from Mitchell Hamline School of Law (formerly known as Hamline University School of Law) located in St. Paul, Minnesota and a Bachelor’s Degree in Communications from Lake Forest College in Lake Forest, Illinois.

 Larry Willett has been with the DC Food and Beverage Collective and one of the founding board members since its inception in 2016.
 He was also on the board of the AIWF.
 Larry is currently the Director for Independent Living at Brooke Grove Retirement Village, where he began working in 2009.
 “Excellent service every time” is the motto at Westbrooke Clubhouse (where independent living residents dine) and sums up Larry and his team’s commitment to the residents of Brooke Grove.
 Prior to Brooke Grove, he worked at Todd Gray’s Equinox and Gregory Hill’s David Greggory in downtown DC.
 Larry also spent time as an editor and productions manager.
 He loves food and drink, and spending time in the kitchen.